promisasu/Portal/.github/PULL_REQUEST_TEMPLATE.md

 Taiga Task(s): {Number(s)}

 **Changes**
-{Describe what fixes this code brings or what features this code adds}
+{Describe the fixes or features this code brings}

 **Validation**
 {Describe how this code can be tested}